tahelka/FacebookDesktopApp/README.md

-# Facebook-like system in C# using the Facebook API
+# Facebook desktop app in C# using the Facebook API